 - Dates and times for events

 The result?
 I developed a daily routine for planning my day at the outset and reviewing my progress in the evening.
 I quickly used up those empty journals, going through several each year.
-With time, special pages were added with long term goals or collections on a similar topic.
-For example, I usually put a list of new years resolutions at the very back and check my progress monthly.
-Also, the back fills up with brainstorms for blog posts, craft projects or big ideas.
+With time, special pages were added with long-term goals or collections on a similar topic.
+For example, I usually put a list of New Year resolutions at the very back and check my progress monthly.
+Also, the backfills up with brainstorms for blog posts, craft projects, or big ideas.

 Logging for Productivity

 There are several ways that keeping a daily journal inspires productivity.
 First, it helps you identify your tasks and goals.
 Each morning, as you review your list, starts with a plan.
 Each evening, you enjoy the satisfaction of noting your progress.
 Second, it reminds you to prioritize.
 Sometimes, our expectations can get out of alignment with reality.
 There are some tasks that never seem to get done because they aren’t really important.
 This exercise encourages you to question each item and consider whether it is worth your time.
 If you find yourself copying a task from day to day for several weeks, it probably doesn’t belong on your list at all.
 Third, the process allows you to appreciate your progress.
 As you track, you will see slow growth.
 Tracking both challenges you to improve while celebrating your success.
 Over the months and years, you’ll find that your productivity spikes simply by setting aside time to focus on intentional living.

 Popular Page Ideas